Discrimination at Workachkarlaw-admin

 Yes, all employers are required to effectively, justly and timely address any situation that involves claims of harassment or discriminatory behaviour.
-The methods in which an employer is required to respond can manifest itself in a variety of different ways to ensure that discrimination and harassment are not tolerated.
+The methods in which an employer is required to respond can manifest itself in a variety of different ways to ensure that workplace discrimination and harassment are not tolerated.
 An employer may have the following in place as fundamental tools to deal with human rights issues; a complaint procedure in place, corporate awareness, taking complaints seriously, acting upon any complaint made in a timely manner, enforcing a healthy work environment or communicating with staff regarding complaints.

 What if there is no complaint?

 A lack of complaint does not mean that there is not an issue present.
-Employees will often come forward to address any issues of harassment or discrimination, however, in some cases employees may decide not to report any human rights issues.
+Employees will often come forward to address any issues of harassment or discrimination at work, however, in some cases employees may decide not to report any human rights issues.
 In many sexual harassment situations, internal strategies are used to cope with the situation rather than bringing it forward out of fear.
 There are different factors that influence the likelihood of an employee reporting a harassment or discriminatory instance.
 The relationship with senior management, the expected response they will get, and what alternatives they can expect if they were to lose their position if they create conflict.
 These are only a few of the barriers that discourage employees from speaking up.

 Why do employees neglect to report incidences of human rights violations?

-In many cases where an employee reports or files a complaint of harassment or discrimination in the workplace, they experienced severe ramifications as a direct result.
+In many cases where an employee reports or files a complaint of harassment or discrimination at work, they experienced severe ramifications as a direct result.
 If an employee raises an allegation, negative impacts are felt not only in the workplace but internally, at home, and on one’s health.
 An example of a negative effect as a result of reporting a human rights violation could be the employer not taking the matter seriously or not believing the complainant or the complainant gaining a reputation of a ‘problem maker’.

 Employer’s obligation to employees